General TSP Rules and Procedures

 • are currently employed and receiving pay (not retired or otherwise separated from service or in non-pay status such as on leave without pay);

-• are at least 50 years old by the end of that year; and
+• are at least 50 years old or will be by the end of that year.

 Like regular investments, catch-up contributions are made on a traditional pretax basis unless the participant chooses to make some or all of them on an after-tax Roth basis (see Roth Balances, above).
 The catch-up dollar limit applies to the combined amount of regular and Roth investments, for those making both types of investments.
 There are no agency contributions associated with catch-up contributions.